Real Madrid 1-2 Celta Vigo

 The home side levelled at the Bernabeu when Marcelo buried a thunderous left-foot volley from the edge of the area.

-But Jonny regained the lead for Celta seconds later after a quick counter.
+But Jonny regained Celta's lead seconds later after a quick counter attack.

 Madrid still had time for France striker Karim Benzema to blaze a bouncing ball over the crossbar from close range with eight minutes left.